namato/mapr-ycsb-scripts/README.md

 ./ycsbrun.sh maprdb load
 ```

 You should see reams of output.
 Do not panic.
 Or do.
-It's a free country.
+It's a free
+country.
 Look for things that look like errors.
-There may be things that look like errors that are not errors.
+There may be things that
+look like errors that are not errors.
 Sorry, I didn't write the software.

-By default, this will load half a billion rows into the table, which can take a while.
+By default, this will load half a billion rows into the table, which
+can take a while.
 You will see periodic status updates like this:

 ```
 2016-10-09 13:09:52:216 610 sec: 886342 operations; 1326.6 current ops/sec; est completion in 15 hours 45 minutes [INSERT: Count=13266, Max=509439, Min=1274, Avg=3729.79, 90=4083, 99=15807, 99.9=250751, 99.99=360447]
 ```

-# Run your workload
+## Run your workload

-You can run your workload as follows:
+To run all the standard YCSB workloads A-F, use the 'runall' script as
+follows (this example is for Cassandra):

 ```
-./ycsbrun.sh maprdb tran
+./runall.sh -p cassandra.readconsistencylevel=THREE -p cassandra.writeconsistencylevel=THREE -p hosts='casshost' -p cassandra.keyspace='ycsb'
 ```

-"tran" is short for "transactions", I guess.

-At the end of the run, you will get a couple of files.
+This will run all workloads and create directories like 'cass33_workload_a_YYYYMMDD:HH:MM:SS'
+where the output files will be copied.